 The ECO2 remote condensing unit is going through the UL certification process and will be ready for field testing once approved.

-Local Australian contractor AJ Baker & Sons installed Epta’s ECO2Small system at the store.
+Contractor AJ Baker & Sons installed Epta’s Eco2Large system in the Perth store.

 The four-year research project will study how to utilize surplus cold and heat and leverage thermal energy storage to reduce food industry emissions.